• plumbing heating and air alliance member

 It is not enough for readers to see your ad one time and never again.

-You should repeatedly run ads in the same publications to build a rapport with the subscribers over time.
+You should run ads repeatedly in the same publications to build a rapport with subscribers over time.

 HVAC Print Magazine